Last revised: May 22, 2022.

 ~ A league below is the Grand Recolet Portage.
 Here one of the North West Company’s canoes manned by the Majeau brothers was upset and lost half the cargo about 15 days ago.
 They had made portage and loaded the canoe below the portage but neglected to put a man on shore with a line to stem the strong eddy which carries back to the falls.
 In consequence it was drawn down by the eddy under the falls and was instantly filled and sunk.
 The few survivors and the goods that floated were picked up below the rapid by other canoes of the brigade.
 Seven crosses are erected here, as well as seven others of former casualties.

-Just above the Falls on river right is a lone pictograph.
+Just above the Falls on river right is a solitary pictograph.
 Looking for it given the water conditions was not even a possibility!
-We were focussed on the Falls coming up.
+We were focused on the Falls coming up.

 The late-season portage take-out is fairly close to the falls on river left; we would pull in some distance above that spot for the high-water portage landing, which I think was indicated with a portage sign.
 For the next forty minutes, we hauled the gear over to the put-in and then dealt with the challenging water currents at the bottom of the rapids.
 The one thing we did not do was take any photos!
 In retrospect, a shame because that satellite image above is not the Recollet Falls we had to deal with!